 leo add

-The leo add command is used to add a new on-chain or local dependency to the current Leo project.
+The leo add command is used to add a new on-chain, local, workspace, or git dependency to the current Leo project.

 To add a local dependency to your project, run the following command: